-Each homesite consists of several definitive areas shown above.
+Each homesite or lot is comprised of several definitive areas.
 The lot area is bounded by the property line and is the overall area of ownership by the homeowner.
-The pad, which is typically half of a circular or curvilinear shape, is the area which has been graded to accommodate the home and gardens.
-Most of this area is referred to as the Interior Yard.
-The outer limit of this graded area is designated as the Interior Yard line.
+The pad which is typically circular or curvilinear in shape is the area which has been graded to accommodate the home and gardens.
+This area is referred to as the Interior Yard.
+The limit of this graded area is designated as the Interior Yard line.
 The Perimeter Yard includes the lot area not in the Interior Yard and is intended primarily for landscape.
 The Perimeter Yard also includes the driveway and the streetscape.